POSSE to Facebook

 - 2013-08-01 OAuth of Fealty / "Resignation beyond sorrow on the Facebook Platform and beyond"

-Some indieweb sites POSSE to FB and put in a "See Original" link in POSSE copies of posts there that link back to the original indieweb post!
+Some indieweb sites used to POSSE to FB and put in a "See Original" link in POSSE copies of posts there that link back to the original indieweb post!
 In addition, Bridgy looks for such "See Original" links as part of its original-post-discovery implementation.

 Each Facebook post can include one custom "action" with any title and link.
 The parameter "actions" is a JSON-encoded map that contains a "name" entry ("See Original" in this case) and a "link" entry.
 Note: Bridgy currently only looks for custom actions named "See Original" (case-insensitive) when doing original-post-discovery.